Appdynamics/iot-cpp-sdk/README.md

 $ make ./run-tests
 ```

-You can run tests from the `build` folder by using commands below
+You can run a report on code coverage from the `build` folder by using commands below
 ```sh
 $ make ./run-code-coverage
 ```